Amira-Ali/Amira-Ali/README.md

 ## 👋 Hi, I'm Amira Shlebik

 10 years in data analytics and software engineering, currently completing an MSc in Data Science at Northumbria University.
-I specialise in predictive social analytics — using machine learning and forecasting to understand societal problems: poverty, crime, food insecurity, and vulnerable populations.
+I specialise in predictive social analytics, using machine learning and forecasting to understand societal problems: poverty, crime, food insecurity, and vulnerable populations.
 I work on public datasets where the output has real policy relevance, not just model performance.

 ## 🛠️ Skills
 - **Data & Analytics:** Python, R, SQL, Power BI, Tableau, Excel